Orkney Road Trip: A 3-Day Orkney Itinerary 2024

 Flying to Orkney

-If you are planning your road trip by hiring a car in Orkney, then you may very well consider flying to Orkney.
+If you are planning your road trip by hiring a car in Orkney, consider flying into Orkney.

 Logan Air runs flights to Kirkwall, Orkney, from Aberdeen, Edinburgh, Glasgow and Inverness.